krakend/krakend-documentation/commands/check.md

 Syntax OK!
 {{< /terminal >}}

-And in the level 3 (`-ddd`) there is everything that KrakenD could parse from the configuration:
+And in level 3 (`-ddd`), there is everything that KrakenD could parse from the configuration:

 {{< terminal title="Checking the configuration with the debug flag" >}}
-krakend check -t -ddd -c krakend.json
+krakend check -t --lint -ddd -c krakend.json
 Parsing configuration file: krakend.json
 Global settings
     Name: My lovely gateway